Welcome to the Washington County

 Community safety is our #1 priority.
 Everyone can make a difference!!

-In order to “flatten the curve,” Community Corrections continues to curtail services under the Oregon Governor's executive order to "Stay Home and Save Lives".
+In order to “flatten the curve,” Community Corrections continues to follow safety guidelines to minimize the spread of Covid-19.

 All facilities are open for pre-arranged appointments only.